ACCESS BROKERAGE, INCORPORATED

 NOTE: You may spend money to "BUY DOWN" (i.e. reduce) the rate of interest your lender would charge you at a competitive market rate based on your credit history.
 These costs are sometimes referred to as "DISCOUNT POINTS" and may be considered as "ordinary closing costs the seller will cover."

-If all goes well, the closing attorney should furnish you with a Settlement Statement at least one day before your closing date.
-However, most times the HUD-1 is only available on the day (or hour) of closing.
+If all goes well, by law, the closing attorney or lender should furnish you with a Settlement Statement at least three (3) business days before your closing date.
 You'll want a summary total the charges to be sure all your closing costs and applicable contract terms are covered as they SHOULD HAVE BEEN negotiated.

 That depends on so many factors.
 At the Macro level...the current and projected strength of economy and yields on 10 year treasury notes serve as benchmark.